Pathway to Institute

 - Provide foundational acting, singing, and dance training needed to thrive in the Institute program, as well as developing life and theatre skills in a focused, supportive, inclusive community

-Pathway and Institute students will develop musical theatre dance technique and performance skills that will prepare students for auditions, call backs, and any future musical theatre dance experience.
+Students will develop musical theatre dance technique and performance skills that will prepare students for auditions, callbacks, and general dance experience.
 Dance classes provide tools to increase flexibility and improve core strength.
-Students will also explore acting through dance, specificity of movement, dancing with strength, and selling a dance number.
-Master teachers of various dance styles are brought in throughout the year.
+Students will also explore acting/storytelling through dance, specificity of movement, dancing with strength, and choreography retention.
+Teachers of various dance styles are brought in throughout the year.
 Additional KIDSTAGE dance classes are highly encouraged.